 Flavorful gluten free beef empanadas are made with Fathead dough and a tasty ground beef filling.
 These baked empanadas are low carb, keto and addictive!

 These gluten free beef empanadas are so good.
-I make them for my family once a month, and the only reason I don’t make them more often is that despite being relatively easy for its type, this an involved, multi-step recipe, and I am a very lazy cook.
+I make them for my family once a month.
+The only reason I don’t make them more often is that despite being relatively easy for its type, this an involved, multi-step recipe, and I am a very lazy cook.

 I started making beef empanadas after we visited Buenos Aires.
 Needless to say, while in Argentina, we enjoyed lots of great steaks, and lots of deep-fried empanadas.